Girona old town

 Girona old town – Key attractions to see and photograph

 Girona, Spain is just over an hour and a half train ride from Barcelona along the scenic Costa Brava region.
 It’s a charming city with a historic center, retaining many of its medieval appeal and well-preserved architecture.
-The old center of Girona is walkable with most of the attractions located along both sides of the Onya river.
+The old center of Girona is walkable with most of the attractions located along both sides of the Onyar river.

 Following are some of the most photo-worthy sites and attractions to visit and spend some time capturing the essence and lifestyle of this idyllic place.